CanazWest Pictures Inc.

 Patricia lived in Japan for several years, honing her nature and underwater filmmaking skills while working as producer, manager and life-partner of the legendary world-record French free-diver, the late Jacques Mayol (subject of Luc Besson’s 1988 feature film “The Big Blue”).
 During her time in Japan she produced in association with various Japanese companies numerous television documentaries, books, product sponsorships and events that educated audiences about dolphins, whales, environmental and ocean conservation.

-Patricia founded Canazwest Pictures in 2008 and from its headquarters in Victoria, British Columbia the company is developing several projects including two new documentary series “Dogs Unleashed", and "Vintage Vamps", and two feature documentaries "The Big Hunt", and "Giving Back the Habitat".
+Patricia founded Canazwest Pictures in 2008 and from its headquarters in Victoria, British Columbia.
+The company is currently in preproduction on the documentary series and feature documentary "Ravishing Rags", for Telus Originals.
+On its development slate are two documentary series “Dogs Unleashed", and "Vintage Vamps", and two feature documentaries "The Big Hunt", and "Giving Back the Habitat".
 Her previous productions include "DocJam", the 15-part documentary series filmed in Northern British Columbia and produced for Astral Media (now Bell Media), and projects that bring awareness to the plight of the Asian elephant: "Return to the Forest", the 30-minute award-winning documentary narrated by William Shatner, has screened at over a dozen international film festivals around the world.
 The follow-up feature documentary "When Elephants Were Young", also narrated by William Shatner, premiered at the Whistler Film Festival, and won Best Feature Documentary at the Palm Beach International Film Festival.
 It was released theatrically in the USA and Canada, and worldwide on VOD on World Elephant Day August 12, 2016, and broadcast nationally in Canada on CBC Documentary Channel.